biicode/docs/getting-started/helloworld-node.rst

    ...
    Hello world!

-**That's it!** Your console should display now a ``Hello world!`` message.
+**That's it!** Your console should display now a **Hello world!** message.
 You can try changing the ouput message!

 3. Creating reusable code
 -------------------------

-Last example it's not very interesting, and doesn't show biicode's potential.
+The previous example is not very interesting, and doesn't show biicode's potential.
 Let's create some code that could be reused by other biicode users.

-node.js give us as part of its standard library a basic http server, so we will create a small function that encapsulates creation of a http server that returns a given string as http body response.
+node.js provides as part of its standard library with a basic http server.
+We are going to create a small function that encapsulates the creation of a http server that returns a given string as http body response.
+Replace the previous simple ``main.js`` file with the following two new files:

 **server.js**